 The hira dictionary that is very similar to the interp and nbrhd entries.
 It specifies information for applying the High Resolution Assessment (HiRA) verification logic described in section Section 11.2.2.
 The flag entry is a boolean which toggles HiRA on (TRUE) and off (FALSE).
 The width and shape entries define the neighborhood size and shape, respectively.
 Since HiRA applies to point observations, the width may be even or odd.
 The vld\thresh entry is the required ratio of valid data within the neighborhood to compute an output value.
 The cov\thresh entry is an array of probabilistic thresholds used to populate the Nx2 probabilistic contingency table written to the PCT output line and used for computing probabilistic statistics.
-The prob\cat\thresh entry defines the thresholds to be used in computing the ranked probability score in the RPS output line type.
+The prob cat thresh entry defines the thresholds to be used in computing the ranked probability score in the RPS output line type.
 If left empty but climatology data is provided, the climo\cdf thresholds will be used instead of prob\cat\thresh.

 '''

 output_flag = {

 fho

 = BOTH;

 ctc

 = BOTH;

+= BOTH;

 cts

 = BOTH;

-= BOTH;

 mctc

 mcts

-= BOTH;
+= BOTH:

 cnt

 = BOTH;

 s1112 = BOTH;

 sal112 = BOTH;

-vl1l2 = BOTH;
+v1112 = BOTH;

 vcnt

 = BOTH;

 val112 = BOTH;

 pct

 = BOTH;

 pstd

 = BOTH;

-pjc

 = BOTH;

+pic

+prc

 = BOTH;

-prc

 = BOTH; // Only for HiRA

 ecnt

+orank = BOTH; // Only for HiRA

+= BOTH;

 // Only for HiRA

-orank = BOTH;

-= BOTH; // Only for HiRA

 rps

 eclv

 = BOTH;

-= BOTH:

 mpr

+= BOTH;

 seeps = NONE;

 seeps_mpr = NONE;

 }

 '''